bufbuild-ru/docs/docs/bsr/admin/manage-repositories/index.md

 ### Add a member

-Managing members is only allowed for repositories that are owned by a BSR organization.This section describes how to manage repository members using the BSR web app.
-See [Manage user access with IdP groups](../instance/manage-access-idp-groups/) if you're using IdP groups to manage repository membership.To add a direct access member (one who doesn't belong to the parent organization):
+Managing members is only allowed for repositories that are owned by a BSR organization.

+This section describes how to manage repository members using the BSR web app.
+See [Manage user access with IdP groups](../instance/manage-access-idp-groups/) if you're using IdP groups to manage repository membership.

+To add a direct access member (one who doesn't belong to the parent organization):

 1. Go to the repository's **Settings** page at `https://buf.build/ORGANIZATION/REPOSITORY/settings`
 2. In the **Manage access** section, click **Add direct access members**.